 Dates of existence

+The World Bank's entry into the population sector was initiated by President Robert S. McNamara in his first address to the Board of Governors in September 1968.
+McNamara stated that rapid population growth was "one of the greatest barriers to the economic growth and social well-being of our member states".
 Functional responsibility for population-related activities was first articulated in the organizational structure of the World Bank after the November 1, 1968 reorganization of the Projects Department (PRJ).
-The PRJ's five divisions were upgraded to the department level and began reporting to the Director of Projects (DRP).
+The PRJ's five divisions were upgraded to the department level and began reporting to the director of projects (DRP).
 In addition, three new departments were created, including the Population Projects Department (PNP).
-The Department did not begin operation until the following year, when its first Director, Dr. Kandiah Kanagaratnam, was appointed on Sept.
+The department did not begin operation until the following year, when its first director, Dr. Kandiah Kanagaratnam, was appointed on Sept.
 18, 1969 and served in this position until 1979.
-Most of the initial research and start - up work for the Department done prior to the appointment of the Director was carried out in the Population Studies Division of the Economics Department (ECDPO).
+Most of the initial research and start - up work for the department done prior to the appointment of the director was carried out in the Population Studies Division of the Economics Department (ECDPO).

-The Bank's first population loan was made to Jamaica in 1970.
+The Bank's first population loan was made to Jamaica in 1970 for a family planning program.
 This and subsequent loans: supported services related to population management; created awareness of and provided information about population issues; and devised and implemented incentives and disincentives aimed at encouraging smaller families.
 The Population Projects Department was assigned responsibility for:

-At the time of its establishment, the Department had no divisionalstructure.
-The first division of the Population Projects Department (PNPD1) was established on January 1, 1971.
-On July 1, 1972, a Nutrition Unit (PNPD2) was created.
-The Department was subsequently renamed the Population and Nutrition Projects Department but retained its original acronym.
+At the time of its establishment, the department had no divisional structure.
+Thefirst division of the Population Projects Department (PNPD1) was established on January 1, 1971.
+On July 1, 1972, a Nutrition Unit (PNPD2) was created, thereby marking the beginning of the Bank's work in the nutrition sector.
+The department was subsequently renamed the Population and Nutrition Projects Department but retained its original acronym.